dogatana/yad80/README.md

 ## Introduction

-yad80 is a Z80 disassembler that outputs an assembler source.
+yad80 is a Z80 disassembler that outputs an assembler source that can be assembled by z80asm.

 ## Install yad80